 Often, this is a thing we find out to be a real nuisance after we’ve already enrolled and are taking the actual classes.
-Suddenly, we realize that our Thai Massage teacher doesn’t or almost doesn’t speak any understandable English, or French, Japanese or Chinese, or whatever language we thought we could communicate in.
+Suddenly we realize that our Thai Massage teacher doesn’t or almost doesn’t speak any understandable English, or French, Japanese or Chinese, or whatever language we thought we could communicate in.

 The language-issue is quite hard to tackle, because the Thai are notorious in claiming (on their websites) that they speak English (or another foreign language) well.
 You could try to check on their foreign language level by writing them an e-mail or sending them a message through their social media channels and study their written response.
 Better yet to call them, if possible.